Title 105 | Chapter 001 | Regulation 330REG

 The agency may require that any statement, letter, form, or other document required by this administrative regulation be notarized, made under oath as defined in KRS 523.010, or both.(3)

-An employee or person shall not certify their own service on any of the statements, letters, forms, or other documents required by this administrative regulation.(4)
+An employee or person shall not certify his or her own service on any of the statements, letters, forms, or other documents required by this administrative regulation.(4)

 (a)